MapRPS/cluster-validation/README.md

 log.

-Please use the steps below to test CPU/RAM, disk, and networking performance as well as to verify that your cluster meets MapR installation requirements.
-Pre-install tests should be run before installing MapR.
-Post-install tests should be run after installing the MapR software and configuring it.
+Please use the steps below to test CPU/RAM, disk, and networking performance as well as to verify that your cluster meets HPE Data Fabric installation requirements.
+Pre-install tests should be run before installing HPE Data Fabric.
+Post-install tests should be run after installing the HPE Data Fabric software and configuring it.
 Post-install tests help assure that the cluster is in good working order and ready to hand over to your production team.